Early Navigation: Before the Compass

 The evolution from the compass to the sextant illustrates the advancement of technology in navigation.
 Key differences include:

-• The compass is simpler and more user-friendly, while the sextant requires more skill and knowledge to operate.
+• The compass is simpler and more user-friendly, while the sextant requires more skill, practice, and mathematical knowledge to operate.

-• Compasses are limited to directional navigation, whereas sextants enable precise location determination.
+• Compasses are limited to directional navigation, whereas sextants enable precise location determination (latitude and, with lunar distance method, longitude).

 Historical Context

-The compass emerged during a time of exploration and trade, facilitating the Age of Discovery.
-The sextant, on the other hand, came into prominence during the 18th century, a period marked by scientific advancements and the expansion of global exploration.
+The compass emerged during a time of exploration and trade, facilitating the Age of Discovery—from the 15th to 17th centuries.
+It was a tool that enabled the first global maritime empires.
+The sextant, on the other hand, came into prominence during the 18th century, a period marked by scientific advancements such as the Enlightenment, the development of accurate chronometers, and the systematic expansion of European colonial empires.
+The sextant represented the culmination of centuries of celestial observation and mathematical refinement.

 Conclusion: The Legacy of Navigation Instruments